ystia/yorc/doc/configuration.rst

 Store types
 ~~~~~~~~~~~

-Currently 3 different store types are defined:
+Currently 3 different store types are supported by Yorc:

+Deployment
+^^^^^^^^^^

-- ``Deployment``: this corresponds to the data representing the Tosca topologies types (data, nodes, policies, artifacts, relationships, capabilities) and templates (nodes, polocies, repositories, imports, workflows).
+This store type contains data representing the Tosca topologies types (data, nodes, policies, artifacts, relationships, capabilities) and templates (nodes, polocies, repositories, imports, workflows).

-This data is written once when a topology is parsed, then read many times during application lifecycle. ``fileCache`` is the default implementation for this store type.
+Data in this store is written once when a topology is parsed, then read many times during application lifecycle. ``fileCache`` is the default implementation for this store type.

+Log
+^^^

-- ``Log``: this represents the applicative logs, also present in Alien4Cloud logs. ``consul`` is the default implementation for this store type.
+Store that contains the applicative logs, also present in Alien4Cloud logs. ``consul`` is the default implementation for this store type.

 If you face some Consul memory usage issues, you can choose ``fileCache`` or ``cipherFileCache`` as logs may contains private information.

+Event
+^^^^^

-- ``Event``: this represents the applicative events, also present in Alien4Cloud events. ``consul`` is the default implementation for this store type.
+Store that contains the applicative events, also present in Alien4Cloud events. ``consul`` is the default implementation for this store type.

 Store implementations
 ~~~~~~~~~~~~~~~~~~~~~